-THE LONGEST RUNNING SERIES OF GRAPHICSFor over 20 years Graphic News has produced a daily infographic showing events and anniversaries on that day in history.The series started accidentally in January 1996, on one of those mornings where there didn’t seem to be any news story amenable to a graphic.
+THE LONGEST RUNNING SERIES OF GRAPHICSFor over 20 years, Graphic News has produced a daily infographic showing events and anniversaries on this day in history.The series started accidentally in January 1996, on one of those mornings where there didn’t seem to be any news story amenable to a graphic.
 At that time Graphic News was working with an agency, UK News, (producing a service for UK regional titles in competition to the Press Association).
 A feature was spotted on the UK News wire called On This Day.
 This was a simple text listing of birthdays and events for that day.
 A graphic version of this feature was prepared (shown on the top left).

 The response was immediate!
-Within hours editors were phoning up to ask if the graphic was going to be a regular feature.
-Since then the series for print has continued without interruptioN.
+Within hours, editors were phoning up to ask if the graphic was going to be a regular feature.
+Since then the series for print has continued without interruption.

-The style evolved as colour presses improved, more picture sources became available, and to give a responsive digital equivalent
+The style evolved as colour presses improved, more picture sources became available, and to give a responsive digital equivalent.